 All self-guided tours including the Smartphone tours are FREE of charge.

-Try out touring the Capitol Building by wandering through it.
-You’ll be able to take in a lot in a short amount of time, is worthwhile and can be really fun.
+Try touring the Capitol Building by wandering through it.
+You’ll be able to take in a lot in a short amount of time, it’s worthwhile and can be really fun.

-The absolutely gorgeous dome high above his little gaze was what got the most attention.
+The absolutely gorgeous dome high above will really get your attention.

-13 monuments grace the grounds before you even walk into the building, including The Hiker Memorial which was sculpted by Theo Alice Ruggles Kitson, one of the first American women sculptors to gain international prominence!
+13 monuments grace the grounds before you even walk into the building.
+The Hiker Memorial was sculpted by Theo Alice Ruggles Kitson, one of the first American women sculptors to gain international prominence.

 Sauntering the halls and seeing the wall-to-ceiling hand-painted detail of the architecture is breathtaking!

-Placed purposefully throughout the building are fine art pieces of each governor, eight muse paintings, and hand-painted murals.
+Fine art pieces of each Governor, eight muse paintings, and hand-painted murals are placed purposefully throughout the building.

-You’ll find this as you stand on the round glass floor at the main level by gazing upward.
+Stand on the round glass floor at the main level and gaze upward to get the best view.

 Lansing wasn’t always the capital city; it was first in Detroit.
 In March of 1847, Lansing was chosen as the second capital location – and there have been three buildings.

-The Capitol Building in Lansing’s downtown is the third capitol building Michigan has known.
+The Capitol Building in Lansing’s downtown is Michigan’s third Capitol Building.

-Now, more than 100 years later, boy have we proved the “horrified observers” wrong that Lansing is not a “howling wilderness” or “village-less.”
+Now, more than 100 years later, boy have we proved the “horrified observers” wrong – Lansing is not a “howling wilderness” or “village-less.”

-1. Parking: There are credit card meters along Washington Square.
-Finding parking there will ensure you don’t go over your meter and provides a nice walk through Lansing’s downtown strip.
-Also, parking structures are located on Capitol Ave between Shiawassee and Ionia, and Washington and Kalamazoo.
+Parking: There are credit card meters along Washington Square.
+Finding parking there will ensure you don’t go over your meter and provide a nice walk through Lansing’s downtown strip.
+There’s also parking structures on Capitol Ave between Shiawassee and Ionia, and Washington and Kalamazoo.
 Both of these structures are within walking distance of the Capitol.

-2. Coming with kids?
-Have the Talk: Visiting the Capitol Building is a lot of fun, but letting the kids know it’s not ok to touch the walls or important pieces is really important before you go.
+Coming with kids?
+Have the Talk: Visiting the Capitol Building is a lot of fun, but letting the kids know it’s not ok to touch the walls or important pieces is good to know before you go.

-3. No worries: The building has many people walking in and out at all times.
-You might feel overwhelmed when you arrive but don’t worry, you are welcome, even with kids in tow.
+No worries: The building has many people walking in and out at all times.
+You might feel overwhelmed when you arrive, but don’t worry, you are welcome, even with kids in tow.
 The friendliness as you walk through the building is awesome.

 Visiting the Michigan State Capitol Building Will Stick With You

-I replied, “Well, sweetie, if this was a castle – technically it would be considered where the queen of the castle resides.
-After all, we now have our second female governor in office in Michigan’s history!”
+I replied, “Well, sweetie, if this was a castle – technically it would be considered where the Queen of the castle resides.
+After all, we now have our second female Governor in Michigan’s history!”

 The Michigan State Capitol is one of those wonderful places mutually enjoyed by all ages.
-Kids are welcome in our Capitol building and they love to see all of the beauty, history, art, and information just like we do.
+Kids are welcome in the Capitol building and they love to see all of the beauty, history, art, and information just like adults do.

-Try it out and let me know how your trip goes!
+Try it out and let us know how your trip goes!
 We’d love to hear your feedback, thoughts, and tips.